 “Discover” can be a great way to earn some big points.
 For example, you can download and play games for 1500 Swagbucks or you can join free trials.

 Check surveys regularly.
 You can often find 5 minutes surveys which pay as much as 100 Bucks.
+There are also some ‘userzoom surveys’.
+They are listed as paying 100 SB for 20 minutes.
+However, they usually take between 1 and 5 minutes.

 I tend to stick to surveys that take under 10 minutes unless they pay more than 150 Swagbucks.
 And generally, I stay away from surveys at the weekends.
 There aren’t as many and they don’t seem to pay as well.